Hire The Law Firm That Keeps

 Real Client Story: “I Got My Money Back and Then Some”

-We took swift legal action and recovered the full purchase price, her repair costs, and additional damages.
-The dealership even covered her attorney’s fees.
+We took swift legal action and recovered the full purchase price, her repair costs, and additional damages—totaling thousands of dollars.
+The repairs should have been covered under warranty, but the dealership failed to honor it.
+The dealership even covered her attorney’s fees, so Sarah did not have to pay any upfront costs; our fees were paid out of the settlement.

 The best part?